-- The national Projecting Adult Needs and Service Information (PANSI) System estimates that there are around 7,000 adults with a learning disability in Wiltshire, of whom around 1,600 have moderate to severe LD20. - The overall number of people with LD is unlikely to change much over the next 10 years, but the number of older people (aged 65+) with a moderate to severe LD is forecast to increase from 308 in 2020 to 428 in 2040.
-This is likely to mean a higher prevalence of learning disabled people with dementia and other age-related frailties in the coming years. - Carers UK estimated in June 2020 that an additional 4.5 million people nationally had become unpaid carers since the pandemic began.
-By October 2020, 81% of unpaid carers said that they were providing more care since the start of the pandemic21. - 4.5 We have seen the impact of the pandemic on mental health.
-National research in 2020 and 2021 has predicted that up to 10 million people, including 1.5 million children, are likely to need new or extra mental health support as a direct result of COVID-1922.
-Charities have reported significant increases in demand for advice and information23 and there are reports of more people experiencing mental distress presenting in emergency departments and acute trusts struggling to find appropriate places for them due to a lack of suitable provision24.
-A Young Minds survey of 2,500 CYP with mental health needs in January 2021 found 67% believed the pandemic would have a long-term negative effect on their mental health25. - 4.6 At any one time there are 40-50 patients registered with a Wiltshire GP who are inpatient in a mental health hospital bed, around a fifth of whom have a learning disability and/or autism spectrum condition.
+- The national PANSI System estimates that there are around 7,000 adults with an LD in Wiltshire, of whom around 1,600 have moderate to severe LD20. - The overall number of people with LD is unlikely to change much over the next 10 years, but the number of older people (aged 65+) with a moderate to severe LD is forecast to increase from 308 in 2020 to 428 in 2040.
+This is likely to mean a higher prevalence of learning disabled people with dementia and other agerelated frailties in the coming years. - 4.5 We have seen the impact of the pandemic on mental health.
+National research in 2020 and 2021 has predicted that up to 10 million people, including 1.5 million children, are likely to need new or extra mental health support as a direct result of COVID-1921.
+Carers UK estimated in June 2020 that an additional 4.5 million people nationally had become unpaid carers since the pandemic began.
+By October 2020, 81% of unpaid carers said that they were providing more care since the start of the pandemic.
+Charities have reported significant increases in demand for advice and information22 and there are reports of more people experiencing mental distress presenting in emergency departments and acute trusts struggling to find appropriate care and support in the community23.
+A Young Minds survey of 2,500 CYP with mental health needs in January 2021 found 67% believed the pandemic would have a long-term negative effect on their mental health24. - 4.6 At any one time there are 40-50 patients registered with a Wiltshire GP who are inpatient in a mental health hospital bed, around a fifth of whom have a learning disability and/or autism spectrum condition.
 Many of these people will need support and accommodation once they are discharged, which helps them live well in the community. - 4.7 In November 2021, there were 1,154 adults from the Council's Learning Disabilities & Autism Service and Mental Health adult social care teams placed in supported living or residential care.
 The table below breaks this down by customer group, and shows how many of these people are placed outside of Wiltshire: